mirekphd/docker-nomachine-desktop/README.md

 ## NoMachine (all tools: command-line and GUI)

+### client installation
-[Download and Install](https://www.nomachine.com/download) a NoMachine client (for the remote server running Docker engine or for the local PC):
+ [Download NoMachine client](https://www.nomachine.com/download) and install it on the statistical server running Docker machine and/or on the local machine (thin client)

+### connection details
 - IP: container IP (see next section)
 - port: 4001
 - user: test